 In this paper, we propose a novel algorithm for shadow detection.
-We pose shadow detection as an image labeling problem, similar to some statistical learning-based methods [9, 11, 41].
+We pose shadow detection as an image labeling problem, similar to some statistical learning-based methods [9], [11], [45].
 Given an image, we first divide it into multiple regions, where each region is a group of superpixels, as illustrated in Fig. 1.
 We use a region classifier to estimate the shadow probability of each region based on its appearance features.
 Subsequently, we improve shadow detection by considering contextual cues between neighboring regions.
-The contextual cues are incorporated in our framework as pairwise potentials in a Markov Random Field (MRF).We solve the optimization with QPBO [20, 27] to produce the final shadow labels.
+The contextual cues are incorporated in our framework as pairwise potentials in a Markov Random Field (MRF).
+We solve the optimization with QPBO [20], [27] to produce the final shadow labels.

 One particular novelty of our approach is the framework for training a strong shadow region classifier that can effectively integrate multiple types of local cues.
 In particular, we jointly learn a classifier and a discriminative kernel that combines chromatic, intensity, and texture properties for shadow detection.
-Unlike existing approaches for shadow detection, we propose to use Least Square Support Vector Machine (LSSVM).
-LSSVM has been shown to perform equally well as SVM in many classification benchmarks [33].
-LSSVM has a closed-form solution, which is a computational advantage over SVM.
-Furthermore, once the solution of LSSVM has been computed, the solution for a reduced training set obtained by removing any of the training data points can be found efficiently.
+Unlike existing approaches for shadow detection, we propose to use Least Square Support Vector Machines (LSSVM).
+LSSVMs have been shown to perform equally well as SVMs in many classification benchmarks [33].
+LSSVMs have a closed-form solution, which is a computational advantage over SVMs.
+Furthermore, once the solution of an LSSVM has been computed, the solution for a reduced training set obtained by removing any of the training data points can be found efficiently.
 This enables using the same training data for learning both the classifier and the kernel parameters.
 As will be shown, optimizing the kernel parameters is crucial for improving the discriminative power of the shadow classifier, and this can be done efficiently using our framework.
-Moreover, our method can be implemented in GPU, further reducing the computational cost.
+Moreover, our method can be implemented in a GPU, further reducing the computational cost.

 As will be shown, our shadow region classifier outperforms more complex methods even without using contextual cues.
 Nonetheless, context is important for shadow detection as it is often difficulty to discern shadows based on the local appearance of individual regions, even for human observers.
 We therefore enhance our method by incorporating contextual cues as pairwise potentials in an MRF framework.
-We introduce two types of potentials: affinity and
+We introduce two types of potentials: affinity and disparity.
+The affinity potentials encourage similar adjacent regions to have the same label, while the disparity potentials prefer different